 ALL STAR GRAPPLEVINE

-Words by Russell Plummer – Pictures from Tony Knox
+presented by Russell Plummer with pictures by Tony Knox

 All Star ready for Dartford Rumble!

 Home stars (left to right): James Mason, Leon Shah, Doug Williams and Jamie Farrell.

 ALL STAR Wrestling are ready to Rumble, with a first bill of 2014 at Dartford’s Orchard Theatre on Sunday (March 2) that is set to end with every man for himself action when the only way out of the ring will be over the top rope!
 Starting at 3pm, the programme features a strong force of home talent headed by South London heavyweight ace James Mason; Croydon’s fast climbing ‘mountain of muscle’ Leon Shah; Kent’s own natural athlete Jamie Farrell and Doug Williams, the Kent-based globetrotter who has spent a lot of time in the USA enjoying a spell as TNA Impact’s X-Division champion.
 There will be a major threat from the other side of the Atlantic headed by ‘American Avalanche’ P.N.News, the 390 pounds globetrotter who originates from Nebraska but now campaigns around the world out of Minneapolis, Minnesota.
 He was here last summer and is back and still taking ‘Route One’ in search of more success.
 Also returned for further British action is 25 year-old blond bombshell Sam Adonis from Pittsburgh, Pennsylvania.